ErikMcClure/erikmcclure.github.io/content/blog/offworld-pack-orphans.md

 In the center of the massive hall, I saw a replica of a famous sculpture.
-An Avali holding a newborn kit in the air as five packmates surround them, reaching up towards the kit with expressions of glee.
+An Avali holding a newborn kit in the air as four packmates surround them, reaching up towards the kit with expressions of glee.
 The original sits in the center of the Illuminate Central HQ, a reminder to everyone of what we believe in: The hope each new generation represents, as we strive to lift them ever higher.

 "My groundsworn ass,"[1] I heard the officer mutter, and my ears immediately wilted.
 Things were not going well out there.